 Traditional spinal fusion generally is accomplished using bone grafts and stabilization with metal rods and screws.
 The bone grafts are taken either from another spot on the patient’s body (autogenous bone) or from a donor or cadaver (allograft bone).
 The massively invasive nature of traditional spinal fusion surgery and the unpredictability of the body’s acceptance of the bone graft contribute to an extremely long and potentially painful recuperation, as well as the possibility of spinal fusion failure.

 Laser Spine Institute offers more effective, minimally invasive alternatives to traditional spinal fusion.
 Procedures such as laminotomy, foraminotomy and discectomy at Laser Spine Institute involve removing only small portions of tissue that are causing symptoms, eliminating the need for traditional open back surgery like spinal fusion.
-Contact Laser Spine Institute for a free review of your MRI or CT scan and to learn how one of our minimally invasive, outpatient procedures can help you find relief from neck and back pain.
+Contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find relief from neck and back pain.